Workflows

 The initial scan builds a file manifest: path, format, duration, resolution, codec, creation date, and other technical metadata.
 This metadata is immediately indexed, so you can filter by date, resolution, or codec before any content analysis runs.

 Professional video files are large.
 A single hour of R3D footage can be 300 GB or more.
-Sending that to a processing server would take hours and waste bandwidth, because AI analysis does not need the full resolution original.
+Sending that to an indexing server would take hours and waste bandwidth, because AI analysis does not need the full resolution original.

-Only the proxy is sent to the processing servers.
-Your original files never leave your machine.
-This approach keeps upload times reasonable and means you do not need to worry about full-resolution footage sitting on someone else's infrastructure.
+Only the extracted frames and audio are sent for analysis.
+Your original files never leave your machine, and the extracted data is discarded the moment analysis completes.
+This approach keeps upload times reasonable and means your full-resolution footage never sits on anyone else's infrastructure.

 Step 3: Multi-modal analysis

 This is where the actual intelligence happens.
-The proxy is analyzed by multiple AI models running in parallel, each extracting a different layer of information.
+The extracted frames and audio are analyzed by multiple AI models running in parallel, each extracting a different layer of information.

 Transcription.
 A speech-to-text model converts every spoken word into timestamped text.
 Timestamps are at the word level, meaning each individual word has a precise start and end time.
 Speaker diarization runs alongside transcription, segmenting the transcript by who is speaking.
 The result is a complete, speaker-attributed transcript of every video.